Updated 24 Mar 2021 with lots of fun new things to do!

 Visit Manchester has pulled together some of the best home-education-inspired content, perfect for a digital day with the kids.

-While school groups can’t go to visit our friends at the Science and Industry Museum just yet, the Science Museum Group – of which they are a part – do have lots of great learning resources online, with handy instruction PDFs and videos.
+While school groups can now go to visit our friends at the Science and Industry Museum again, did you know the Science Museum Group – of which they are a part – do have lots of great learning resources online, with handy instruction PDFs and videos.
 Most use items you can find around the house, too.

 Want to bring your curriculum teaching to life?